 Implementing Caching for New Caching Identities

-ScandiPWA controls cache in a different way than default Magento 2 does.
+ScandiPWA controls cache in a different way than default Magento 2arrow-up-right does.
 We are still using the caching identities, but, instead of specifying them on GraphQL queries we use events.

 General rule